DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

     \[ O(k + b) \]
   - However, because the upper bound for `b` is small (30), we can consider the space complexity to be:
     \[ O(k) \]

+# Optimized Sliding Window Approach

+The previous sliding window implementation does involve some repeated computations for overlapping parts of the string `s`.
+For example, when processing substrings starting at different indices, it repeatedly computes the presence of the same words for overlapping parts.
+In the case of `s = "barfoobarfoo"` and `words = ["bar", "foo"]`, it would indeed recheck overlapping segments multiple times.

+To optimize and avoid redundant computations, we can use a sliding window technique that adjusts the window dynamically and reuses previously computed results.

+This optimized approach ensures that each character in `s` is processed only once, reducing redundant computations and improving overall efficiency.